wh-alice/mig_visualstudio/vs/code-quality/ca1044--properties-should-not-be-write-only.md

 ---
-title: "CA1044: Properties should not be write only | Microsoft Docs" ms.custom: ""
+title: "CA1044: Properties should not be write only" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"